unibe-icelab/thz-image-explorer/paper/paper.md

 ![THz Image Explorer icon.\label{fig:icon}](icon.png){#id .class width=20%}

-We developed an interactive graphical user interface (GUI), written in [Rust](https://www.rust-lang.org), to aid investigating acquired 2D scans.
-The application implements the dotTHz standard [@lee_dotthz_2023] and is platform independent and open source, thus making it easier to maintain and increasing its reach.
+We developed an interactive graphical user interface (GUI), written in [Rust](https://www.rust-lang.org) [@matsakis2014rust], to aid investigating acquired 2D scans.
+The application implements the dotTHz standard [@lee_dotthz_2023] and is platform independent and open-source, thus making it easier to maintain and increasing its reach.